 The template is used by every page within a site to create a consistent look and feel throughout the entire site.
 It facilitates easy site updates.
 For example, if the designer should decide that the layout is outdated and she creates a new design, it can be applied to all pages at the same time.
 It means that content providers don't need to worry about design or layout or anything else that might require an art class.

-While TYPO3 does allow file upload and link-to-file capabilities, the suggested method for sending file links is to create a page in TYPO3 with a link to the file and send an e-mail with a link to that page.
+While CMS does allow file upload and link-to-file capabilities, you are strongly discouraged from sending emails or linking across sites directly to a file.
+The suggested method for sending file links is to create a page in CMS that contains a link to the file and send an email with a link to that page instead.

 For example,